 Galvanized piping was used several years ago as the standard for residential projects.
 However, with time it is used less frequently because rust can build up inside small diameter pipes.
 If the pipe is old enough, then you can see water coming from the faucet with rust traces as the scale can break loose from the inside of the pipe.
 Galvanized pipes can be used to transport grey water or non-potable water.

 Brass plumbing pipes provide great rust resistance piping if it’s made of 67% to 85% copper.
 The best brass pipe grade is obtained when the alloy contains 85% copper and is called red brass pipe.
-Brass piping provides a long-lasting material that does not rust in the interior and it does not cause friction losses inside the pipe.
+Brass piping provides a long-lasting material that does not rust in the interior, and it does not cause friction losses inside the pipe.
 Brass plumbing pipes are easier to thread than steel pipes and excellent for hot-water and large distribution systems, such as pump fittings, water tanks, and wells.
 Brass pipe normally tends to last longer than any other plumbing material.
 Brass pipe generally comes in 12-foot straight lengths.

 07Cast Iron Piping

 Cast iron plumbing pipes are normally manufactured as bell-and-spigot type.
-It can be found also with threaded joints but are more expensive than the bell and spigot one.
+It can also be found with threaded joints but are more expensive than the bell and spigot one.
 These pipes are heavier than any other pipes, normally used for water distribution systems, or underground installation as the main pipe on drainage or sewer systems.
 The smallest size that normally is manufactured is 4” pipe, large enough to be used on residential applications.
 Cast iron pipe is heavy and must be supported while you assemble a joint.

 Guide on How to Choose the Right Plumbing Pipe